How To Paint A Shamrock With Faux Wood Background

 Hello artists!
 I have decided to create one more St. Patrick’s day themed painting this year!
 This one actually can work as a year round design given its symbolism or if you love Irish decor!

 The background/ under painting technique seems to be a recurring theme in my last few paintings with the “triple load technique”.
 Triple load means to apply three different colors to the paint brush and allow them to loosely mix on the canvas.
 That’s how you create a faux wood effect.
-I did this in the Three Hearts Painting, Dandelions Hearts and Easter Bunny Silhouette!

 I think this painting is special in the sense that you really can personalize it with symbols of meaning to your life, values or simply to represent Irish Heritage!
 The ladybug is a symbol of good luck.
 But for me, every time I see a ladybug I am reminded of my grandmother.